 This article suggests that the development of irrational beliefs in athletes is likely to be driven by athlete socialization into competitive environments, while as human beings athletes have an innate tendency to develop irrational and rational beliefs.
 In fact, it is argued in this review that sport is especially promoting of irrational beliefs especially through language, and therefore, the culture of sport, both from an individual sports organization and a broad athletic community perspective, should be investigated.
-To date, there is little research data that investigates how irrational beliefs are developed.
-Therefore primarily research should address this scarcity in evidence and conduct investigations that first seek to confirm the nature of irrational beliefs (e.g., are irrational and rational beliefs schemas?), and then seek to understand how irrational beliefs are developed.
-This research needs to occur in the general population as well as within sport samples, as there may be differences in how irrational and rational beliefs are perpetuated in sport compared to other endeavors.
+Therefore primarily researchers should conduct investigations that first seek to confirm the nature of irrational beliefs (e.g., are irrational and rational beliefs schemas?), and then seek to understand how irrational beliefs are developed.
+This research needs to occur in the general population as well as within sport samples, as there may be differences in how irrational and rational beliefs are perpetuated in sport compared to other endeavors (performance and non-performance).
 Understanding how irrational beliefs are developed in athletes will guide the psychosocial development of athletes, and inform the application of REBT in sport to address mental health outcomes throughout an athlete’s career.
 This important question may be aided by researchers and practitioners with expertise in developmental psychology, and the more general formation of beliefs, and therefore would no doubt be a fruitful area for multidisciplinary research.

 5. Conclusions

 The purpose of this article was to present three keys areas that would allow further understanding of irrational beliefs and REBT within sport with a particular focus on mental health.
 Due to REBT’s focus on mental health, this article examined the evidence linking irrational and rational beliefs with mental health outcomes.
 As part of this examination, athletic performance, emotional responding, and the development of irrational beliefs, were considered.
 REBT is proposed as an important framework for use with athletes.
 Through understanding the links between irrational and rational beliefs, and mental health, this article offered a number of research questions that should be addressed by researchers.
-It is clear that irrational beliefs are harmful for mental health, and that rational beliefs promote mental health, but much of this research has occurred outside of sport with non-athletes.
-Therefore, research conducted in sport is needed to understand if these conclusions stand in athlete populations.
-The need for research that employs cross-sectional (meditational, longitudinal) and experimental methods, that seeks to understand the interactions between irrational beliefs, rational beliefs, mental health, and performance, is particularly apparent.
-The importance of understand the prevalence of irrational beliefs, and how athletes develop irrational beliefs, are also worthy areas of research because findings can inform organizational changes that influence the psychosocial development of athletes.
-This review article has also provided evidence for the efficacy and effectiveness of REBT in numerous populations for promoting mental health.
-The application of REBT should be promoted to neophyte practitioners, and the applied work of practitioners using REBT should be more frequently reported in primary research and case-study outlets, so that a shared understanding of how REBT can be applied in sport is garnered.
+In addition, the application of REBT should be promoted to neophyte practitioners, and the applied work of practitioners using REBT should be more frequently reported in primary research and case-study outlets, so that a shared understanding of how REBT can be applied in sport is garnered.
 Overall, it is hoped that this article fuels the interests of researchers, students, and practitioners, so that the value of REBT for the promotion of mental heath in sport is recognized and endorsed more widely.

 References